Simple Pointers for Homeschooling as a Single Mom.

 I knew my kids were behind in school, but I wasn’t sure what to do about it.

-Over the last couple of years, I have gained an understanding of what is genuinely needed for homeschooling as a single mom.
-And I hope these lessons will help you as well.
+Over the past couple of years, I have gained a deeper understanding of what is genuinely needed for homeschooling as a single mom.
+I hope these lessons will also be helpful to you.

-Please note I only speak this as a mom.
+Please note that I am speaking from the perspective of a mom.
 I do not have a degree in education, but I do have experience as a very concerned mom.

 Acknowledge where the kids are.
 But don’t panic.
 Many kids are behind.

-In the beginning, I didn’t fully understand the situation.
-I thought perhaps they weren’t working as hard as they should.
+Initially, I didn’t fully understand the situation.
+I thought perhaps my children weren’t working as hard as they should be.
 But that was not the case.

 These kids were probably at least two years behind where they should have been.
 That was my first lesson in homeschooling as a single mom.